-Figure 5-9.
+Figure 5-8.
 Nurse Call Polarity Screen

-4. Press NORM + for a normally high OR press NORM - for a normally low setting.
+- 4. Press NORM + for a normally high OR press NORM for a normally low setting. - 5.
+Press SAVE CHANGES to save the selected setting.

 6 Performance Considerations

 This chapter contains information for assisting users to optimize the performance of the NellcorTM Bedside Respiratory Patient Monitoring System.